t1st3-deprecate/xmlrpc-message-umd/README.md

 or you can use the npm command directly

-    npm tests
+    npm test

 **Serve and livereload**

-You can also use the `serve` task to load the `docs/` pages in your browser.
+You can also use the `serve` task to load the `docs` pages in your browser.

     grunt serve